pipelinelabo/datalaiq-wiki/flows/nodes/stackmerge.md

 ## Example

-This example runs two Gravwell queries, combines the outputs via a Nest Merge node, then generates a PDF containing both searches:
+This example runs two DatalaiQ queries, combines the outputs via a Nest Merge node, then generates a PDF containing both searches:

 ![](stackmerge-example1.png)

-The Run Query nodes are configured with unique output names ("GravwellLogs" and "TagStats"):
+The Run Query nodes are configured with unique output names ("DatalaiQLogs" and "TagStats"):

 ![](stackmerge-example2.png)

 The Stack Merge node has two input sockets defined.
-Observe the output payloads of the Stack Merge node; there is a `GravwellLogs` item and a `TagStats` item, containing the results from the Run Query nodes, but only one `flow` item:
+Observe the output payloads of the Stack Merge node; there is a `DatalaiQLogs` item and a `TagStats` item, containing the results from the Run Query nodes, but only one `flow` item:

 ![](stackmerge-example3.png)

-The PDF node is then configured to include `TagStats` and `GravwellLogs` in its contents:
+The PDF node is then configured to include `TagStats` and `DatalaiQLogs` in its contents:

 ![](stackmerge-example4.png)